rubiefawn/remedy/knowledge-and-treasure/tricks-and-weapons.md

 * **Melee:** A spear can be used to make a melee attack against a creature within 10 feet, inflicting 🩸 damage on a hit.
 * **Thrown:** A spear can be thrown to make a ranged attack against a creature within 20 feet \(or 50 feet with threat\), inflicting 🩸 damage on a hit.

+### Sword

+Swords, including cutlasses, falchions, katanas, longswords, and scimitars, are common weapons used both ceremonially as wellas on the battlefield.
+Swords have the following properties:

+* **Melee:** A sword can be used to make a melee attack against a creature within 5 feet, inflicting 🩸 damage on a hit.
+* **Secondary:** A sword can be used as a secondary weapon.
+* **Slashing:** When you roll triumph on an attack using a sword, the attack ignores the target's Defense.

 ### Unarmed